 - Time to bounty: within 14 business days

 - Time to resolution: depends on severity and complexity (usually before or with bounty delivery)

-We will not respond to basic misunderstanding of technologies, obvious false-positives, and findings that are clearly defined as out-of-scope.
+We will not respond to basic misunderstanding of technologies, obvious false-positives, findings that are clearly defined as out-of-scope, and beg bounty requests.
 It is the task of the reporter to identify and eliminate these before submission.
 Resubmits of such will be blacklisted and the submitting party might be added to a Hall of Shame.

 Please do not discuss nor share information about vulnerabilities or your submission outside of the bug bounty program without express consent from us.

 If a report can be confirmed, is a security vulnerability, and has a certain increased severity we might provide one or multiple of the following rewards:

 - Commercial account at VulDB for 12 months (equals a value of USD 2’388)